-At the Meeting, Shareholders will be asked to approve an ordinary resolution (the "Stock Option Plan Resolution") to ratify and approve the Company's stock option plan (the "Stock Option Plan"), attached as Appendix "B" to this Circular, for the ensuing year, and that was originally adopted by the Company on October 31, 2017.
+At the Meeting, Shareholders will be asked to approve an ordinary resolution (the "Stock Option Plan Resolution") to ratify and approve the Company's stock option plan (the "Stock Option Plan"), attached as Appendix "B" to this Circular.
+The Stock Option Plan is the stock option plan for the year following the Meeting and was adopted by the Board on May 15, 2023.

 In order to be effective, the Stock Option Plan Resolution must be passed by not less than a majority of the votes cast by the holders of Common Shares present in person, or represented by proxy, at the Meeting.
-If the Stock Option Plan Resolution is not approved by the Shareholders at the Meeting, then all Options which have already been granted will not be affected; however, the Company will not be permitted to make further grants under the Stock Option Plan until Shareholder approval is obtained.
+If the Stock Option Plan Resolution is not approved by the Shareholders at the Meeting, then all Options which have already been granted under the Stock Option Plan will not be affected; however, the Company will not be permitted to make further grants under the Stock Option Plan until Shareholder approval and the approval of the TSXV is obtained.
 In addition, Options that are redeemed, or which terminate or expire shall not be available for re-grant until the requisite Shareholder approval is obtained.
 A summary of the terms of the Stock Option Plan is included under the heading "Securities Authorized for Issuance under Equity Compensation Plans - Stock Option Plan" in this Circular.

-The Stock Option Plan provides that the Board may from time to time, in its discretion, grant to directors, officers, employees and consultants of the Company, or any subsidiary of the Company, the option to purchase Common Shares.
-The Stock Option Plan provides for a floating maximum limit of 10% of the outstanding Common Shares as permitted by the policies of the TSX Venture Exchange (the "TSXV").
-As at the date hereof, this represents 4,492,240 Common Shares available for issuance under the Stock Option Plan.
-As at the date hereof, outstanding options to purchase a total of 2,450,000 Common Shares have been issued to directors, officers, employees and consultants of the Company and remain outstanding.
-The TSXV requires all listed companies with a 10% rolling stock option plan to obtain annual shareholder approval of such a plan.
+The Stock Option Plan provides that the Board may from time to time, in its discretion, grant to directors, officers, employees (including management company employees) and consultants of the Company, or any subsidiary of the Company, the option to purchase Common Shares.
+The Stock Option Plan provides for a floating maximum limit of 10% of the outstanding Common Shares (calculated on a non-diluted basis) as permitted by the policies of the TSX Venture Exchange (the "TSXV").
+As at the date hereof, this represents 4,710,573 Common Shares available for issuance under the Stock Option Plan.
+As at the date hereof, outstanding options to purchase a total of 2,341,670 Common Shares have been issued under the Stock Option Plan to directors, officers, employees and consultants of the Company and remain outstanding.
+The TSXV requires all listed companies with a 10% rolling stock option plan to obtain annual Shareholder approval of such a plan.